 QDRO.
 A qualified domestic relations order is the mechanism for dividing a pension or defined contribution plan such as a 401(k) between spouses as part of a divorce.
 Most divorce lawyers and mediators in Connecticut work with pension lawyers to handle QDROS.
 I connect my clients with my network of skilled, reliable, and cost effective pension lawyers.

 COBRA.
-The state and federal versions of COBRA are laws requiring employers to continue providing medical and dental insurance benefits to the divorced spouse of an employee for 36 months post-divorce.
-The Affordable Care Act often offers more affordable options.
+The state and federal versions of COBRA are laws requiring employers to continue providing medical and dental insurance benefits to the divorced spouse of an employee for, in most instances, 36 months post-divorce.
 I work with several health insurance professionals who can help you make the right post-divorce insurance decisions.

 Final Uncontested Hearing.
-The final uncontested hearing is the time and place at which a Superior Court judge reviews and approves the divorcing couple’s settlement agreement and enters a judgment of dissolution.
+Historically, the final uncontested hearing is the time and place at which a Superior Court judge reviews and approves the divorcing couple’s settlement agreement and enters a judgment of dissolution.
+Although there are some changes due to new laws, the need to deal with the pandemic reality and the transition to Pathways, many to most divorcing persons should expect they will attend their final uncontested hearing.

 For spouses participating in mediation or collaboration, this will be their only court appearance.
 The mediator may or may not attend the final uncontested hearing.
 Collaborative lawyers will typically attend with their clients.